dsachsmusic/aws-learning/development-notes.md

 Create security groups: helloec2rdsipaddress-securitygroup-internal-traffic-manual, helloec2rdsipaddress-securitygroup-public-traffic-manual
 For helloec2rdsipaddress-securitygroup-public-traffic-manual, add inbound rule: TCP traffic from 0.0.0.0/0 on port 8080.
 Assign it to your VPC (VPC resource).
-Add an inbound rule allowing TCP traffic from <whats my ip> on port 8080, another rule for SSH For helloec2rdsipaddress-securitygroup-internal-traffic-manual, add inbound rule allowing all traffic from source helloec2rdsipaddress-securitygroup-internal-traffic-manual (all traffic from anything within the security group is allowed to all components that are members of the security group)
+Add an inbound rule allowing TCP traffic from ...whats my ip.... on port 8080, another rule for SSH For helloec2rdsipaddress-securitygroup-internal-traffic-manual, add inbound rule allowing all traffic from source helloec2rdsipaddress-securitygroup-internal-traffic-manual (all traffic from anything within the security group is allowed to all components that are members of the security group)

 ## Create the instance